CPVC: What Is It and Where Is It Used?

-CPVC stands for Chlorinated Polyvinyl Chloride, which is a thermoplastic material commonly used to make pipes and fittings for hot and cold water systems.
-CPVC pipes are an alternative to traditional copper and galvanized steel pipes, as they are more affordable, lightweight, and easy to install.
+CPVC stands for chlorinated polyvinyl chloride, a thermoplastic material commonly used to make pipes and fittings for hot and cold water systems.
+CPVC pipes are an alternative to traditional copper and galvanized steel pipes because they are more affordable, lightweight, and easy to install.

-CPVC was first introduced in the 1950s by adding chlorine to the materials that produce PVC (Polyvinyl Chloride) pipes.
-By adding chlorine molecules to a base of PVC, CPVC pipes were able to handle much higher pressures and temperatures.
+CPVC was first introduced in the 1950s by adding chlorine to the materials used to produce PVC (polyvinyl chloride) pipes.
+By adding chlorine molecules to a base of PVC, CPVC pipes can handle much higher pressures and temperatures.

-If you're not sure whether your home or building has CPVC pipes installed, there are a few quick and easy ways you can check:
+If you're not sure whether your home or building has CPVC pipes installed, there are a few quick and easy ways to check:

-- Check the color of the pipes: CPVC pipes are typically a light yellow or beige color, although they can also be gray or white.
+- Check the color of the pipes: CPVC pipes are typically light yellow or beige, although they can also be gray or white.
 If your pipes are a different color, they may not be CPVC.

-- Check the temperature rating: CPVC pipes are designed to withstand higher temperatures than PVC pipes, so if your pipes are rated for use at temperatures above 140° Fahrenheit, they may be CPVC.
+- Check the temperature rating: CPVC pipes are designed to withstand higher temperatures than PVC pipes.
+If your pipes are rated for use at temperatures above 140°F, they may be CPVC.

 Get your free estimate today